Smartling/SmartlingHelp/_sections/gdn/gdn-integration.md

 #### Dynamic Content is Harder

 Static content is the simplest to serve through the GDN.
-Almost every website has some dynamic content and one of the main purposes of GDN integration is to help you to handle your dynamic content efficiently, but if your project uses Single Page Application architecture, such as AngularJS, a files-based approach may be more effective..
+Almost every website has some dynamic content and one of the main purposes of GDN integration is to help you to handle your dynamic content efficiently, but if your project uses Single Page Application architecture, such as AngularJS, a files-based approach may be more effective.

 ### A Note on Examples

 There are countless ways to build and serve websites and web apps.
-In our examples, we use mustache.js and jQuery to template strings and build DOM elements on the client-side and straight HTML or EJS templating to demonstrate static or server-built pages.
+In our examples, we use mustache.js and jQuery to template strings and build DOM elements on the client-side, and straight HTML or EJS templating to demonstrate static or server-built pages.
 You may not be able to copy/paste our examples directly into your project, but the same general techniques will work regardless of the framework you are using.